 Taste, smell and effects of Durban Poison

-Autoflowering strains are amongst the easiest varieties of cannabis to grow but tend to be relatively small.
+Autoflowering strains are amongst the easiest varieties of cannabis to grow, but tend to be relatively small.
 Not Big Haze!
 This strain will grow quite large despite a seedy flowering time.
-With a genetic heritage of 70% Sativa, 20% Indica and 10 % Ruderalis, this strain blooms automatically and has excellent mould resistance.
+With a genetic heritage of 70% Sativa, 20% Indica and 10 % Ruderalis, this strain blooms automatically and has excellent mold resistance.
 It is ideal for less experienced growers and for growing in tropical areas where light-triggered flowering strains would present a challenge.

 Growing Big Haze autoflower